20 years of eSports: payouts, players, and games.

-1 in 4 Americans Are More Interested in eSports than Traditional Sports
+1 in 4 Americans Prefer eSports to Traditional Sports

 eSports could shape up to be a 1.5 billion-dollar industry by 2023—even with the effects of the pandemic at play.1 (Ad revenue is one thing, broadcasting and gathering for tournaments is another—more on that later.)